wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/collaborative-slam.rst

-Note: The following part illustrates part of the multi-camera feature in Collaborative SLAM that uses Kalman Filter to fuse SLAM poses from different trackers in a loosely-coupled manner, and we treat each individual camera as a separate tracker (|ros| node).
+Note: The following part illustrates part of the multi-camera feature in Collaborative SLAM that uses Kalman Filter to fuse SLAM poses from different trackers in a loosely-coupled manner, and we treat each individual camera as a separate tracker (ROS 2 node).
 For other parts of the multi-camera feature, they are not yet ready and will be integrated later.

 #.
 To download and install the tutorial run the command below: